eshu-apps/eshu-installer/README.md

 ./install-eshu.sh
 ```

-That's it!
-The installer will:
+**That's it!** The installer will:
-- ✅ Create a Python virtual environment (no system pollution)
+- ✅ Create an isolated Python virtual environment (no system pollution)
-- ✅ Install all dependencies
+- ✅ Install all dependencies automatically
 - ✅ Create the `eshu` command in `~/.local/bin`
 - ✅ Test the installation